Jaydeep505/speech-privacy-policy/README.md

 Speech requests only the permissions necessary for core functionality:

 * Microphone permission – to capture speech input
-* Storage permission – to save transcriptions locally
+* Notification enable - to notify running app in background

 Users can revoke these permissions at any time from device settings.